sirchuck/site_works/README.md

             - javascript
                 The connection:
                     var socket = new WebSocket("ws://YOUR_SERVER:PORT/UID/TAG/UNIQUEID");

+                    If you wanted to let someone make multipul connections with the same uid/tag/uniqueid set
+                    $this->websocket_allow_duplicates to true in config then you could write something like this in your javascript client:
+                    var n = new Date().getTime();
+                    var socket = new WebSocket("ws://YOUR_SERVER:PORT/UID/TAG/UNIQUEID/" + n);

+                    That will create a new socket connection for each new browser they open.

                 Send your variable string - could be JSON: var obj = {sw_var:"{\"input\":\""+msg.value+"\"}",sw_action:"sw_10"};
                     socket.send( JSON.stringify(obj) );